Notice of Privacy Practice

 This notice applies to your medical practice, which includes:

-- All other entities, sites, and locations where the health care professionals' practice.
+• All other entities, sites, and locations where the health care professionals' practice.
 In addition, these entities, sites, and locations may share medical information with each other for treatment, payment or operations purposes as described in this notice.

-HOW WE USE OR DISCLOSE INFORMATION
+HOW WE TYPICALLY USE OR DISCLOSE INFORMATION

 Payment: We may use or disclose health information to obtain payment for health care services.
-For example, we may disclose your health information to your health plan in order to obtain payment for the medical services we provide to you.
+For example, we may disclose your health information to your health plan to obtain payment for the medical services we provide to you.

 Health Care Operations: We may use or disclose health information as necessary to operate and manage our business activities related to providing and managing your health care.
 For example, we might analyze data to determine how we can improve our services.
+Some other business reasons we may use and share your health information include to follow laws and regulations, to train and educate, or for licensure.

 HOW ELSE CAN WE USE OR SHARE YOUR HEALTH INFORMATION?